gnunicorn/gnunicorn.org/resume.md

 DEMOKRATIE IN BEWEGUNG is a new progressive movement and political party in Germany.
 I joined it early on, co-authored its statues and since founding have been leading and programming the product development of our own tools (for participation but also the internal back-office), administrating the technical infrastructure and building the organisation and the community as a whole.

 #### · Django · Docker · Infrastructure · Campaigns · [Plenum](https://abstimmen.bewegung.jetzt)  · [ProKo](https://progressivekoalition.de) ·

-### <span class="time">2018 – today </span>[Unterbau Tech](https://unterbau.tech/)

-#### Co-Founder, Manager & CTO

-At Unterbau Tech we offer hosted tools and communication infrastructure (like chat) for modern, progressive social initiatives and NGOs.
-I founded this service provider out of seeing how many amazing projects struggle with the technical infrastructure and want to enable them to do their great work making the world a better place by taking this off of their shoulders on a pay-as-you-can solidary pricing model.

-#### · Rail · Docker · Infrastructure ·

 ### <span class="time">2016 – today </span>[The Bashy Initiative](http://www.bashy.io/)